hello سلام • אַ גוטן טאָג

 I’m Eli.

-I’m an artist & organizer based in the midwest.
+I’m an artist, organizer and rabbinic student based in the midwest.

 My work visits the intersections of directing & writing for live performance, grassroots organizing, and facilitating embodied Jewish ritual.